baumanj/ccsubs/README.md

 * Better handle availability/request conflicts
 * Speed up availability pages (https://github.com/bbatsov/rails-style-guide#find-each)
 * Allow admins to look at all others availabilty for a given shift to help Travis
-* Notification to volunteer services for sub/swap requests that haven't been fulfilled when the shift is only one or two days away.
 * Know when shifts are low (get shift information)
 * Disallow doing two consecutive shifts
-* Make it clear who is logged in (gravitar)
-* auto log out at end of shift if on crisis line computer
-* Daily pending request nag
 * (Admin) view historical requests
 ### Future
 * https://elements.heroku.com/addons/sparkpost